bruce-hill/bb/API.md

 When `bb` runs scripts, following values are provided as environment variables:

 - `$@` (the list of arguments): the full paths of the selected files
-- `$BBCURSOR`: the full path of the file under the cursor
+- `$BB`: the full path of the file under the cursor
 - `$BBDEPTH`: the number of `bb` instances deep (in case you want to run a shell and have that shell print something special in the prompt)
 - `$BBCMD`: a file to which `bb` commands can be written (used internally)